 Talk to them, try to meet them on a zoom call or ideally in person, listen to what they are saying and ask yourself: are they listening to you and interested in learning about you, what is their track record, do they have experience in this particular asset class?

 Another good question to ask the operator is, are they co investing in the deal and if so, how much?
 In general, I have tried to measure their character, do they seem overly confident or do they have a more conservative mindset, are they dodging your questions or are they being open and transparent and that gives you a sense of how trustworthy they are.
-A way to evaluate this is to understand if they’ve encountered challenges or failures or how they’ve had handled underperforming deals and what they learned from the experience because everyone has failures so transparency is the key.
+A way to evaluate this is to understand if they've encountered challenges or failures or how they've handled underperforming deals and what they learned from the experience because everyone has failures, so transparency is the key.

-Knowing the answers to their questions requires you knowing the business so you can understand if they are advanced in their responses or if they’re just a newbie and I have seen this and a couple of people that are being investigated by the SEC.
+Knowing the answers to their questions requires you knowing the business so you can understand if they are advanced in their responses, or if they're just a newbie, and I have seen this and a couple of people that are being investigated by the SEC.
 What are some of the red flags to look out for in an operator?

 What is the standard fee from acquisition all the way to exit fees, adding all of the percentages up and on average as well?